The Modern AI Playbook

 Figure 14: Backgammon Algorithm: Tree-Search for Backgammon policies

-Example 10 (Alpha Go and Move 37) One of the great challenges of computational games was to conquer the ancient Chinese game of Go.
-The number of possible board positions is \(10^{960}\) which prevents us from using a tree search algorithms as it was done with chess.
+Example 9 (Alpha Go and Move 37) One of the great challenges of computational games was to conquer the ancient Chinese game of Go.
+The number of possible board positions is \(10^{960}\) which prevents us from using tree search algorithms as it was done with chess.
 There are only \(10^{170}\) possible chess positions.
-Alpha Go uses 2 deep learning neural networks to agist a move and to evaluate a position:
+Alpha Go uses 2 deep learning neural networks to assist a move and to evaluate a position: a policy network for move recommendation and a value network for current evaluation (who will win?).

-The policy network was initially trained with supervised learning with data feed from human master games.
-Then, trained in unsupervised mode by playing against itself.
-Train value network based on outcome of games.
-A key trick is to reduce breadth of search space by only considering moves recommended by policy network.
-The next advance is to reduce depth of search space by replacing search space sub trees with a single value created by the value network
+The policy network was initially trained with supervised learning with data fed from human master games.
+Then, it was trained in unsupervised mode by playing against itself.
+The value network was trained based on the outcome of games.
+A key trick is to reduce breadth of search space by only considering moves recommended by the policy network.
+The next advance is to reduce depth of search space by replacing search space sub trees with a single value created by the value network.

 Figure 15: Steps of Monte Carlo tree search